Be part of the beginning

 We've built this to encourage broad, ongoing participation.
 Members receive practical benefits alongside their impact, making it easier for more people to join and stay involved.

-In Short: The Win for Nature model replaces stop-start funding with steady, collective support.
-It’s designed to scale participation, grow impact over time, and give nature the certainty it needs to recover.
+In Short: The Win for Nature model replaces stop-start funding with something more steady, collective support.
+It's designed to scale participation, grow impact over time, and give nature the certainty it needs to recover.
 And the model relies on you.

 That is why incentives are a deliberate part of this design.